We join together in support of the right of all Americans to Social Security, a promise made to every generation.

 1. Social Security’s financing is sound, now and into the future.
 For decades, working Americans have paid into the system.
 Their contributions have both supported benefit payments and built a $2.6 trillion Trust Fund.
 Social Security did not cause the federal deficit and benefits should not be cut to reduce the deficit.

 2. Social Security has stood the test of time.
 It should not be privatized in whole or in part.

 3. Social Security is an insurance policy and as such should not be means-tested.
 Workers pay for this insurance, and they and their dependents are entitled to it regardless of their income or savings.

 4. Social Security provides vital protection to Americans of all income levels against the loss of wages as the result of disability, death, or old age.
-Those benefits should not be reduced in any way, including changes to the cost of living adjustment or to the benefit formula.
+Those benefits should not be reduced in any way, whether by changing the cost of living adjustment or benefit formula.

 5. Social Security’s retirement age, already scheduled to increase from 66 to 67, should not be raised further.
 Raising the retirement age constitutes a benefit cut.
 The present age limits already impose a hardship on Americans who work in physically demanding jobs or those unable to find or keep employment.